AlisonSalerno/clickbait_detector/README.md

 ## Next Steps/Future Improvement Ideas

 - Explore Deep NLP and neural net models to see if they make a stronger classifier
-- Set up a front end / app using Flask to predict on new headlines in a current day scenario
 - Analyze topics and themes with LDA
 - Possibly use LDA topics for modeling
 - Test model on a new dataset